-A 60-year-old man has a 90 pack year history of smoking.
-For the past 5 years, he has had a cough productive of copious amounts of mucoid sputum for months at a time.
-He has had episodes of pneumonia with Streptococcus pneumoniae and E. coli cultured.
+A 64-year-old man has a 90 pack year history of smoking.
+For the past 5 years, he has had a cough productive of copious amounts of mucoid sputum for over 3 months at a time.
+He has had episodes of pneumonia with Streptococcus pneumoniae and Klebsiella pneumoniae cultured.
 His last episode of pneumonia is complicated by septicemia and brain abscess and he dies.
 At autopsy, his bronchi microscopically demonstrate mucus gland hypertrophy.
 Which of the following conditions is most likely to explain his clinical course?

 B Congestive heart failure

 E Centrilobular emphysema

 F Panlobular emphysema

 A 66-year-old man has had increasing dyspnea for the past year.
 He is retired from the construction business.
 There are some rales auscultated in both lungs on physical examination.
 A chest radiograph reveals bilateral diaphragmatic pleural plaques with focal calcification as well as diffuse interstitial lung disease.
 A sputum cytology shows no atypical cells, only ferruginous bodies.
 Pulmonary function studies reveal a low FVC and a normal FEV1/FVC ratio.
 These findings are most likely to suggest prior exposure to which of the following environmental agents?

 A Cotton fibers